laljarus/Motion-Planning-FCND/writeup.md

 #### 1. Does it work?
 It works!

 Please set the goal location in the path_plan() function.
-It is possible to set the goal location either in the local or global coordinates, which can be switched using the parameter *goal_set_latlon*
+It is possible to set the goal location either in the local or global coordinates, which can be switched using the parameter *goal_set_latlon*.